My Face Hurts from Smiling: Critical reception

-In a mixed review, Robin Murray of Clash, wrote that although My Face Hurts from Smiling is "impactful" it "doesn’t stick around.
-A mixtape that lacks a degree of depth", pointing that "an artist who can’t quite connect with the audience she built.
-It’s reminiscent of Lizzo’s early work, undeniably talented, you’re left wondering if those who fell for her flute-twerking cavalcade will succumb to this".
+In a mixed review, Robin Murray of Clash wrote that although My Face Hurts from Smiling is "impactful" it "doesn't stick around.
+A mixtape that lacks a degree of depth", pointing out that it shows "an artist who can't quite connect with the audience she built.
+It's reminiscent of Lizzo's early work, undeniably talented, you're left wondering if those who fell for her flute-twerking cavalcade will succumb to this".